 The information base for conducting studies in industrial metabolism to a large extent already exists.
-On the industrial economy side, data are available in statistical year books on materials production, population and land use, emissions and atmospheric concentrations of pollutants, traffic density, agricultural inputs, chemical industry (products and plant capacities), generation and disposal pathways of solid wastes, and the evolution of sewage treatment (e.g., OECD, 1991; SRI, 1990; Roskill, 1990; Eurostat, 1992; U.S. Bureau of Mines, 1992; FAO, 1992; UBA, 1989 to name a few).
+On the industrial economy side, data are available in statistical year books on materials production, population and land use, emissions and atmospheric concentrations of pollutants, traffic density, agricultural inputs, the chemical industry (products and plant capacities), the generation and disposal pathways of solid wastes, and the evolution of sewage treatment (e.g., OECD, 1991; SRI, 1990; Roskill, 1990; Eurostat, 1992; US Bureau of Mines, 1992; FAO, 1992; UBA, 1989).
 On the environmental side, there are literally thousands of studies on emissions of chemical pollutants from industrial plants, fossil fuel combustion, toxic waste landfills, sewage treatment plants, incinerators, and so on.
-Environmental monitoring data are also often available (e.g., the Rhine River has been monitored since the early 1970s for numerous heavy metals and toxic organic compounds (ICPR, 1990).
-The problem has been that few researchers have attempted to integrate the available information over time (decades to a century) and space (river basins on the order of several hundred thousand square kilometers).
-One reason for lack of initiative in this area is that studies of this nature require a multidisciplinary team of researchers, and traditionally specialists have been reluctant, or have not been given sufficient professional encouragement, to delve in multidisciplinary research.
+Environmental monitoring data are also often available [e.g., the Rhine River has been monitored since the early 1970s for numerous heavy metals and toxic organic compounds (International Commission for the Protection of the Rhine, 1990)].
+The problem has been that few researchers have attempted to integrate the available information over time (decades to a century) and space (river basins of the order of several hundred thousand square kilometers).
+One reason for